kinshuk4/daily-coding-problem-solutions/prob451_500/README.md

 This problem was asked by Dropbox.

 Given the root to a binary search tree, find the second largest node in the tree.

+485 (Hard)

+This problem was asked by Amazon.

+Given an integer k and a string s, find the length of the longest substring that contains at most k distinct characters.

+For example, given s = "abcba" and k = 2, the longest substring with k distinct characters is "bcb".